cmhume/ocean_plastic_webscraper/README.md

 ## Purpose:

 The purpose of this project is to collect and display information from multiple websites on a single web based application.
-Instead of manually browsing through multiple websites, the information from all of the sources will be available on the web application through the click of a button.
+Instead of manually browsing through multiple websites, the information from all the sources is made available on the web application with the click of a button.
 The app will automatically navigate through the sites, scrape information and display the results in an easy to read table.

 ## Tools and Technologies:

-1. Newspaper3k: Newspaper3k is the python library that is used for extracting articles from URLs.
+1. Newspaper3k - The python library used for extracting articles from URLs.
 2. Python - Programming Language used to create the script to scrape data.
-3. MongoDB - a NoSQL DB has been used as a flexible option to store the many different types of data that is scraped from the websites in BSON format.
+3. MongoDB - A NoSQL DB is used as a flexible option to store the many different types of data that is scraped from the websites in BSON format.
 4. Flask- The web framework used to create the web application.
-5. Bootstrap - Bootstrap framework and its components have been used to build a flexible, mobile responsive web application.
+5. Bootstrap - Bootstrap framework and its components are used to build a flexible, mobile responsive web application.
-6. CSS - Stylesheets have been used to design the appearance of the web application.
+6. CSS - Stylesheets are used to design the appearance of the web application.

 ## Application Design:

-The following diagram illustrates the architecture and working of the web application.
+The following diagram illustrates the architecture and function of the web application.

 <img width="1097" alt="design" src="https://user-images.githubusercontent.com/78699521/143925266-cb4dd99b-1d36-4d1e-b695-801bd8a1ce23.png">